-Below I will go though the various Rinnai combi boiler products and explain their general function and use.
-I have thoroughly explored each combi system in depth and you find a link to individual pages and a much more detailed review with specifications should you be interested in a specific system.
+Below we will go though the various Rinnai combi boiler products and explain their general function and use.
+Some of the systems below have been discontinued.
+Each combi system has been thoroughly explored in depth and you will find a link to individual pages and much more detailed reviews with specifications should you be interested in a specific system.

 The Rinnai E series of combi boilers is most like your standard Navien NCB or Ecoking C series combi systems.

 A Rinnai Combi Boiler consists of three heat exchangers.
 The primary one is the largest and heats your water up to the exact temperature you request.
 The second, (or secondary) is simply used to take excess heat out of the exhaust gases and preheat your incoming water increasing efficiency.
 In the Rinnai combi boiler there is a third heat exchanger that is used to completely isolate your potable water system.
 This enables you to use glycol in your heating system (radiant floors, forced air, thin fin baseboard, etc) should the need arise.
 That third heat exchanger is an additional step and does reduce the amount of hot water produced compared to a comparably designed tankless water heater.
 You would be looking at a reduction of around 0.5 gallons per minute, so it’s definitely not a deal breaker.